SjorsScholten/hinos-kama-platformer/docs/gameMechanics/M02_chainBlade.md

-# Chain Blade Mechanics
+# Grapple Mechanics

-- The player can cast the blade, casting the blade throws the blade into the targeting direction
+When the player holds down the cast-key, he will throw a hand towards a targeting direction.

-- The player can pull himself towards the anchor point
+When the hand is thrown, it will move towards the throwing direction until:
-- The player can pull the object towards himself
+-

 ## Casting the blade